 This post is a little bit of a throwback.
 Growing up in San Francisco, I was always fascinated by the old buildings in the Mission District, particularly the old theaters.
 I took these images in 2012.
 The city’s rapid gentrification made quick work of these beautiful but derelict structures, and most of what you see here is […]Read More Remnants Of The Old Mission District

 A colleague of mine let me borrow a very interesting lens this past weekend.
 Apparently he sent an old compact film camera, equipped with a fixed 28mm wide-angle, to an outfit in Japan.
 They removed the camera’s glass and built an M-Mount lens around it, complete with aperture control, focus tab, and a distance scale. […]Read More Weird Lens.
 Replichrome.

+Suki is a truly beautiful creature.
+I mean, just look at that face.
+Look at it!
 Now that we’ve had her in the family for over 5 years, it’s clear she’s grown out of her little “teenage” phase.
 Much more chill and gentle, a little less playful, ever aloof (unless you’re coming through our front […]Read More The Suki Face

 This is Miru.
 He’s a 7 month old Shiba Inu, and we get to babysit him until Sunday.
 Ahhhhh, reminds me of the good old times when Suki was a puppy….a bad puppy 😉 Miru is relatively easy to photograph.
 Suki and Miru together?
 Pretty much impossible to photograph.
 I’m sure we’ll have some great […]Read More Miru The Shiba